21 Best Artist Portfolio Websites (Examples) 2026

 Darren Cranmer quickly glances at his work just by visiting his home page.
 The grid has extra spacing between clickable elements that take you to individual pages with additional content.

-The header takes up a significant amount of real estate but keeps a low profile to maintain the minimalistic appearance.
+The header takes up a significant amount of real estate but maintains a low profile to preserve the minimalist appearance.
 Darren also achieved this by using the same background color for the header, the footer, and the website’s base.

-Note: For a more refined style, make the header and footer backgrounds the same as the rest of the site.
+What stands out: For a more refined style, make the header and footer backgrounds match the rest of the site.

 Built with: Adobe Portfolio